Purnamadah purnamidam | Purnat purnamudachyate

-- All heavenly bodies are assumed at different distance, based on the appearance.
+- All heavenly bodies are assumed at different distance, based on the appearance (size seen from earth).
 So the order of mandalam is surya, chandra, nakshadra, pudan, sukra...
+Similarly, all heavenly bodies are considered close or distant based on 2D projection.
 Varahamira/Baskara corrected this.
 But our texts have not been updated.

 - Water is the key element in earth.
 Some texts are interpreted to mean that all heavenly bodies starting with soma/chandra came from water.